LucasSedrez/py-hackerrank-problems/README.md

 # Python HackerRank Problems
-Some HackerRank problems solved in python.
+Some HackerRank problems solved with python.